Graphic Design (PAGD)

 Books & Supplies

-The cost of books and supplies for Year 1 is approximately $2,200, which includes a one-time purchase of a DSLR camera kit (approximately $1300).
-This camera kit is then used throughout all 6 semesters of the program.
+The cost of books and supplies for Year 1 is under review.
 This is the best information available at the time of publishing to the website and is subject to change.

 Graphic design firms & studios